CMSgov/qpp-file-upload-api-client/README.md

 2. Update the `package.json` and `package-lock.json` with the latest release version.
 3. Open PRs into develop and master from the release branch.
 4. Delete the release branch once the PRs have been merged.
 5. When you're ready to push the library to NPM modify the draft release created by the CI/CD pipeline -> [GitHub Release Page](https://github.com/CMSgov/qpp-file-upload-api-client/releases) .
-Open up the draft release, modify description (optional) and select **publish**  to publish the release and push to [NPM](https://www.npmjs.com/package/qpp-file-upload-api-client?activeTab=versions).
+Open up the draft release, modify description (optional) and select **This is a pre-release** then **update release** to publish the release and push to [NPM](https://www.npmjs.com/package/qpp-file-upload-api-client?activeTab=versions).

 ### Release Troubleshooting